MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 * What do you see?

 ### Step 5: Exploring Authentication and permissions
-The first issue on our server, is that it doesn't enforce `authentication`.
-This violates the __least privilege__ first principle, because anonymous users should only be able to login, not see or interact with data.
+The first issue on our server is that it doesn't enforce `authentication`.
+This violates the __least privilege__ first principle because anonymous users should only be able to login, not see or interact with data.

 * Lets go back to our browser and go to http://localhost.
 * If you are logged in, click `logout`